johanna-oncken/Marketing-Analytics-DWH/README.md

   </tbody>
 </table>

-All channels follow the same saturation pattern — MOFU ROAS drops by 70–77% from January to April as audience pools are exhausted.
-The 120-day spread across channels is narrow (2.07–2.20x), but two patterns stand out: Google Display maintains the highest full-journey efficiency (2.20x) despite the weakest engagement metrics in TOFU, confirming that it acquires users who convert profitably through other channels.
-Facebook Ads shows the most resilient April performance (1.28x, highest among all channels), suggesting it retains efficiency longer into saturation — though from a lower starting point than TikTok or Google Search.
+March is the tipping point: Google Search (1.56x) and TikTok Ads (1.67x) already cross below the 1.5x threshold, while the remaining channels follow in April.
+Facebook Ads shows the most resilient April performance (1.28x) — still unprofitable, but the slowest to deteriorate.
+The 120-day aggregates (2.07–2.20x) remain above threshold because strong January and February performance masks the April collapse.

-**Path length and the trust effect:** Repeat purchases consistently require ~30% fewer touchpoints than first purchases across all months (e.g., April: 4.31 avg touchpoints for 250 repeat purchases vs. 8.90 for 555 first purchases).
+**Path length and the trust effect:** The average converting user interacts with 5 touchpoints before purchasing at an average order value of €153.30.
+Repeat buyers need roughly 30% fewer touchpoints than first-time buyers across all months (e.g., April: 4.31 avg touchpoints for 250 repeat purchases vs. 8.90 for 555 first purchases), validating the trust effect.
 The share of repeat purchases grows from 4.4% in January to 31.1% in April, building a stable repeat-purchase engine even as total purchase volume declines (908 → 805).

 > _Note: Monthly MOFU CVR and AOV trends show uniform growth/decline curves across all channels.
 This is a synthetic data artifact — the generated data produces near-identical engagement volumes across channels, resulting in parallel trend lines that would diverge with real-world data.
 Within-month comparisons remain valid._